uliwitness/eleven/Readme.md

-So if you were using Eleven to implement, say, the communications mechanism in an MMORPG, the game the user downloads would be a client, and could choose to display all messages that start with an exclamation mark in modal error alert panel.
-It could display messages that start with "NOTE:" as text subtitles at the top of the game screen, and messages that start with "JOIN:" could be meant to be the area in which the user is now playing.
-Messages that start with "MESG:" (Actual text a user types) can even be shown as speech balloons over the corresponding character's head, as they include channel and user name.
+So if you were using Eleven to implement, say, the communications mechanism in an MMORPG, the game the user downloads would be a client, and could choose to display all messages that start with "/!" in modal error alert panel.
+It could display messages that start with "/note" as text subtitles at the top of the game screen, and messages that start with "/joined_channel" could be meant to be the area in which the user is now playing.
+Messages that start with "/message" (Actual text a user types) can even be shown as speech balloons over the corresponding character's head, as they include channel and user name.

 The server can even ask on behalf of the player to have the player join or leave a chatroom, e.g. when the player moves from one map to the next, so that chat will show up in the current room for all other players who are there with her.

 License